 If an infestation is severe or the bags are out of reach, spray with the bacterial insecticide, B.t.
 This insecticide contains spores of the bacterium, Bacillus thuringiensis, which when eaten, kill the caterpillar.
 Young larvae are much more susceptible to B.t. than are older larvae.
 As such, apply this pesticide in the spring as soon as bagworms are seen (usually in May) and repeat two weeks later.
 Control is most effective when spraying is done in late afternoon or early evening.
 This insecticide is very safe to use.
 Once the bags have reached ¾ inch long, the efficacy of B.t. sprays decreases rapidly.

 Sprays applied later in the season (May and June), when bagworms are larger must be with a contact insecticide, such as permethrin, cyfluthrin, lambda cyhalothrin, carbaryl, malathion or acephate.
 Note that these insecticides will also reduce populations of beneficial insects (predators and parasitoids) that help control spruce spider mites, which can result in an outbreak of this occasional Leyland cypress pest.
 Soil application of neonicotinoid insecticides, such as imidacloprid or dinotefuran only give minimal (less than 10%) control from bagworm damage, and should not be substituted for spray control.
-See Table 1 for specific products.
+See Table 2 for examples of products.
 As with any pesticide, read and follow all label directions and precautions before using.
 Again, once a tree is tall, adequate coverage by a homeowner is often not feasible.

 Spruce Spider Mites: Mites are not insects but are more closely related to spiders.
 Spruce spider mites (Oligonychus ununguis) are occasional pests of Leyland cypress.
 They are very small and not seen easily with the naked eye.
 They have piercing mouthparts that they use to suck plant sap.
 Their feeding results in speckling (formation of tiny yellow spots) on needles.
 Some needles may turn brown and drop off.
 With heavy infestations, fine webbing may be seen on the plant.
 Several seasons of heavy mite feeding may kill a Leyland cypress.
 Although most spider mites increase in number during hot, dry weather, spruce spider mites are cool-weather mites.
 Their population peaks during spring and fall, but drops dramatically during the heat of summer when predators feed upon them.